 For classic Amazon S3 Glacier, the minimum storage duration is 90 days.
-If you delete an object sooner than 90 days after placing it into S3 Glacier, you will be charged a prorated fee of $0.012 per GB.
+If an object is purged in less than 90 days, a prorated fee of $0.012 per GB will be applied.
 This charge is prorated over the 90 days.
 If you delete your object 45 days after placing it into S3 Glacier, you would pay half of the fee ($0.006 per gigabyte).

 For S3 Glacier Deep Archive, the minimum storage duration is 180 days.
-The pricing structure works similarly to with S3 Glacier -- you are charged a prorated fee or if you delete your object before the minimum storage duration.
+As with S3 Glacier, a prorated fee is applied if an object is purged earlier.

 Amazon S3 Glacier vs Amazon S3 Glacier Deep Archive Comparison Table